snowch/snowch.github.io/ai-eng/llmfs/L10_Fine_tuning_and_Chat.md

   name: python3
 ---

-# L10 - Fine-tuning: From Completion to Conversation
+# L10 - Fine-tuning: From Completion to Conversation [DRAFT]

 *Transforming a base LLM into a helpful Chat Assistant*